Please see why you should come and visit Costa Rica

 When chatting with Costa Rican’s – they were terrified of the Grizzly and other bears we have back home.
-I hike in the mountains every month, and though I have come across Grizzlies and other bears, I know how to act around them and have never had a problem in any encounters.
+I hike in the mountains every month, and though I have come across Grizzlies and other bears, I know how to act around them and have never had a problem in any encounters (note: There is no solution for polar bears other than avoidance).
 I’ve also come within feet of black bears (they are black, brown and light tan colored) many times and have never had a problem – again, you just know the rules.
-I had one Tico (the name Costa Rican’s give themselves) in Samara, Guanacaste asked in terror and sincerity if we all carried guns and shot bears on sight – I asked: do you carry guns and shoot crocodiles whenever you see them?
+I had one Tico (the name Costa Rican’s give themselves) in Sámara and Nosara, Guanacaste asked in terror and sincerity if we all carried guns and shot bears on sight – I asked: do you carry guns and shoot crocodiles whenever you see them?
 He got the point.

 Note: if you visit my area of the world and you are going into bear country – don’t be cavalier, make sure you know and follow the rules, bears are indeed dangerous.
 Tourists get out and try to feed them and the bear doesn’t know where the food stops and your arm starts.
 Tourists try to put their child on the back of the bear for a photo, too much reading Winnie the Pooh.
 Tourists pull the bear’s ear to try to get them to ‘look at the camera’.
 Locals don’t do any of those stupid things.

 In my part of Canada, Elk and Moose are the most likely to kill you even though I have encountered far more bears, and there are virtually no problems with people who don’t act stupid with bears.

 We also have snakes - there is a den where many Rattle snakes near where my twins live in Lethbridge.